-J&K: Encounter between security forces, terrorists underway in Anantnag
+J&K: Army major among three soldiers injured in ongoing gunfight in Anantnag

-Srinagar, June 17: An exchange of fire was underway between security forces and terrorists in Anantnag on Monday morning.
+Srinagar, June 17: Three soldiers including an army officer were injured in an ongoing gunfight with terrorists in Anantnag on Monday morning.
 The entire area has been cordoned off.

 Acting on credible inputs about the presence of militants in Achabal area of the south Kashmir district, security forces launched a cordon and search operation there this morning, the official said.